-Mr. Lo Kim Seng Mr. Er Kwong Wah Disclosure applicable to the a Disclosure applicable to the appointment of Director only Any prior experience as a director of a listed company?
-N.A N.A If yes, please provide details of prior experience.
+MADAM JANET LIM FONG LI MR. ROSS YU LIMJOCO Disclosure applicable to the appointm Disclosure applicable to the appointment of Director only Any prior experience as a director of a listed company?
+N.A.
+N.A.
+If yes, please provide details of prior experience.
 If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).